 - True Cellular Detox is a program offered by Warren P. Phillips M.S.
 Learn more and sign up to take the detoxing challenge.

-How Castor Oil Packs Support Parasite Cleansing
+Castor Oil for Parasite Cleansing

 Dr. Marisol Teijeiro (the Queen of Thrones) suggests using these castor oil packs to help during a parasite cleanse.
 I didn’t actually know a whole lot about why or how this works, other than it can help with bowel movements.
 So I asked Dr. Marisol to explain to my readers how a castor oil pack can help rid the body of parasites.
 This is what she shared: